 - Schedule a date in November and another by mid-February to your financial aid for college completion nights.
 Financial aid for college completion nights can be held virtually or in person.
-This should include: - Partnering with a trusted community-based organization (CBO) or your local college or university to co-host your financial aid for college completion night. - Some CBOs in New York that support college financial aid completion are UnLocal in NYC, College Bridge Cafe, and Latino U College Access - Making sure you have people staffing your virtual or in-person financial aid for college completion night who have expertise in completing the FAFSA, NYS Application for TAP, and NYS DREAM Act forms.
-Schools should identify 2-3 staff members to attend the November training available to schools that are using this Toolkit.
-In addition, the CBO or local college or university you co-host with may have staff with expertise, or you can contact HESC at PreCollegeServices@hesc. ny.gov.
-HESC offers support to schools hosting FAFSA completion events free of charge. - Ensuring translation services will be available to support families who may not speak English at home. - Scheduling the event later in the evening start after 6pm so that most families don't have to leave work early to attend.
+This should include: - > Partnering with a trusted community-based organization (CBO) or your local college or university to co-host your financial aid for college completion night. - Some CBOs in New York that support college financial aid completion are UnLocal in NYC, College Bridge Cafe, and Latino U College Access - Making sure you have people staffing your virtual or in-person financial aid for college completion night who have expertise in completing the FAFSA, NYS Application for TAP, and NYS DREAM Act forms.
+Schools should identify 2-3 staff members to attend a training to help them support students and families to complete their financial aid for college applications.
+In addition, the CBO or local college or university you co-host with may have staff with expertise, or you can contact HESC at PreCollegeServices@hesc.ny.gov.
+HESC offers support to schools hosting FAFSA completion events free of charge. - > Ensuring translation services will be available to support families who may not speak English at home. - Scheduling the event later in the evening start after 6pm so that most families don't have to leave work early to attend.